What does “inaka” mean in Japanese?

 Let me start with the definition and meanings of “inaka”.

-- inaka – 田舎 (いなか) : a noun meaning ‘rural area’ or ‘countryside’ in Japanese.
+- inaka – 田舎 (いなか) : a noun meaning ‘countryside’ or ‘rural area’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

 Native speakers use this noun to refer to a rural area or areas in Japanese.
-It’s also worth mentioning here that the use of the hiragana expression is very understandable and acceptable.
+This can be written in kanji, but the hiragana expression is often used too.

-The kanji expression of “inaka” consists of the following two characters:
+The kanji expression of “inaka” consists of the following two kanji characters:

 - 田 : a kanji character used to mean ‘rice field’.